 I thought I’d just try an oil based paint enamel and see how it goes.
 I found this beautiful colour called “Welsh Green” by British Paints (inspired by Selina’s recent post on green) and invested in a good paintbrush with fine, soft bristles.
 The paint went went on so smoothly.
 And it has stayed on perfectly – no blistering, bubbling, discolouring, flaking.
 No sanding needed and such a time saver.

 I left the top with the existing pine finish, even though I originally had plans to white-wash it.
 It was a little weathered and banged up, but that added to the charm of the piece.
 Plus, it’s going to get a workout as a craft space anyhow.
 I found that the contrast worked well with the natural top.

 The really great thing is that when this is not in use as a desk, it looks great as console table or storage unit – perfect for our study right now, but will also be very versatile to switch it into any room in the future for use as a TV bench, a kitchen buffet, a bedroom dresser etc.

 When I need to use it as a desk, I just pull the middle draw out and open the middle door for my legs to comfortably rest within and I use a bar stool to sit on for a perfect seating height.
 Everything in that middle section is stored in a suitcase that can easily be popped in and out.

-I created a reading zone with a retro armchair and floor lamp (the one I used when I styled a vintage 21st, just with a different shade to modernise it a touch) on the left which is the perfect place to recline with a H&D Page Turner
+I created a reading zone with a retro armchair and floor lamp (the one I used when I styled a vintage 21st, just with a different shade to modernise it a touch) on the left which is the perfect place to recline.

 I found multiple disused frames like this from my parent’s garage that I converted into an little inspirational collage overhead.
-One became a vintage mirror and serving tray in a previous post, the other three became features of my home office that I just ADORE!
+One became a vintage mirror and serving tray in a previous post, the other three became features of my home office.